IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 # Troubleshooting

-## If you encounter an error while creating a Notebook on Watson Studio-
+## If you encounter an error while creating a Notebook on Watson Studio

 Select the below runtime while creating the notebook.